elixias/weatherly/readme.md

 ## Building and running the application (fixed)

 1. You will need to include the .env files for the frontend and backend server to successfully run the docker commands.
-Comment the env.sample files to use the non-localhost configurations, rename the file to .env.
+Rename the env.sample files to .env and include your own OpenWeatherAPI key.

 2. Run `docker-compose build` followed by `docker-compose up` at the root directory.